seia-soto/List-KR-Script/README.md

 ### List-KR Script
-List-KR Script blocks complicated advertisement to block on NamuWiki, ad-shield-protected website, etc.
+List-KR Script blocks complicated advertisement to block on NamuWiki, website protected by ad-shield, etc.

 ### Quick Start
 Just click the following URL to detect this userscript.